 Other Conservation Measures

-The term other effective area-based conservation measure, as used in Aichi Target 11, was evolving as this framework was being drafted.
-Generally the term is understood to refer to place-based / spatial conservation measures that have some protection under domestic law or policy, and make a contribution to biodiversity conservation, but do not meet the definition of an MPA.
+The term “other effective area-based conservation measure”, as used in Aichi Target 11, was evolving as this framework was being drafted.
+Generally the term is understood to refer to place-based / spatial conservation measures that have some protection under national or subnational law or policy, or regional management regime, but do not meet the definition of an MPA.
+These measures may also have a temporal component, such as areas protected during fish spawning or bird nesting periods.
 For our purposes, such measures contribute to achievement of conservation objectives including MPA network objectives.
 It is anticipated that some fisheries management measures, protected important bird areas, critical habitat for species at risk, and conservation areas established by indigenous peoples may qualify as such measures.
-The list of other measures provided here is based on the working definition in this document, and may be modified to align with the IUCN definition once it is finalized.
+The list of other measures provided here is based on the working definition in this document, and may be modified to align with the internationally accepted definition once it is finalized.

+Various areas have been established for specific conservation or management purposes, for example to protect vulnerable marine ecosystems from the impacts of fishing.
+The 2006 United Nations General Assembly Resolution on Sustainable Fisheries includes a protocol for protecting vulnerable marine ecosystems from the impacts of bottom fishing; this protocol was reviewed in 2009 and 2011.
+In 2009, the Food and Agriculture Organization of the United Nations adopted International Guidelines for the Management of Deep-Sea Fisheries in the High Seas to provide guidance on implementing the General Assembly’s commitments.
+States, individually and through regional fisheries management organizations (RFMOs), continue to identify vulnerable marine ecosystems and implement fishing restrictions as necessary in order to protect such ecosystems from significant adverse impacts.

 Including other effective area-based conservation measures in the pan-Arctic MPA network provides more flexibility in choice of management tools for addressing conservation gaps and responding to climate change effects.
 These areas have been established for specific conservation or management purposes that are spatial in nature (e.g., to protect benthic habitat from destructive fishing gear or protect the breeding grounds of pelagic seabirds).
-Because these measures are already legally established, if additional threats need to be addressed and/or a higher level of protection is deemed necessary, they may be strengthened or expanded and may then meet the definition of an MPA.
+Because these measures are already formally established, if additional threats need to be addressed and/or a higher level of protection is deemed necessary, they may be strengthened or expanded and may then meet the definition of an MPA.

-4.4 Identification of Sensitive Areas in the Wider Seascape
+4.4 Identification of Significant Areas in the Wider Seascape

-The language of Aichi Target 11 also recognizes that MPAs and other spatial conservation measures must be “integrated into the wider… seascape”.
-The pan-Arctic MPA Network will not wholly achieve its conservation objectives unless it is integrated into a broader Arctic Ocean management regime such as EBM (see Figure 1).
-There are several possible approaches to identify sensitive or significant areas in a wider context.
+The language of Aichi Target 11 also recognizes that MPAs and other area-based conservation measures must be “integrated into the wider… seascape”.
+The pan-Arctic MPA Network will not wholly achieve its conservation objectives unless it is integrated into a broader Arctic management regime such as EBM (see Figure 2).
+There are several possible approaches to identify ecologically significant areas in the wider seascape.

 4.4.1 Ecologically or Biologically Significant Areas

-The Conference of the Parties to the Convention on Biological Diversity (CBD) has established a global process for describing ecologically or biologically significant marine areas (EBSAs).
-This work has been carried out through the organization of a series of regional workshops at which the application of scientific criteria and other relevant compatible and complementary nationally and inter-governmentally agreed scientific criteria is applied to define the EBSA within that region.
+The Conference of the Parties to the Convention on Biological Diversity (CBD) has established a global process for describing ecologically or biologically significant areas (EBSAs).
+This work has been carried out through the organization of a series of regional workshops at which the application of scientific criteria and other relevant compatible and complementary nationally and inter-governmentally agreed scientific criteria is applied to define the EBSAs within that region.
 A list of the CBD EBSA criteria is found in Table 1.

 EBSAs have been defined by the CBD as: